inventare/django-image-uploader-widget/docs/widget/06-custom-text-and-icons.md

-# Text And Icons
+# Custom Text and Icons

-To customize the image uploader widget or inline you can set some variables (this feature is based on the issue [#77](https://github.com/inventare/django-image-uploader-widget/issues/77)).
+To customize the image uploader widget, you can set some variables (this feature is based on the issue [#77](https://github.com/inventare/django-image-uploader-widget/issues/77)).
 In this page we talk about how to, easy, change the texts and icons on that lib.

-## Widget

 For the widget, to customize the icon and the text we need to set some variables in the `ImageUploaderWidget` constructor, like it: